redtexts/texts/bordiga_1957_fundamentals_communism.md

 In his crusade to defend competition, old Proudhon was the precursor of that modern superstition -- productive 'emulation'.
-Back in his day, the orthodox thinkers (unaware of being less reactionary than today's Krushchevs) used to say that progress arises from healthy 'emulation'.
+Back in his day, the orthodox thinkers (unaware of being less reactionary than today's Khrushchevs) used to say that progress arises from healthy 'emulation'.
 But Proudhon identifies productive 'industrial' emulation with competition itself.
 Rivals for the same object, such as 'the woman for the lover', tend to emulate one another.
 With a note of sarcasm, Marx